Hotels near Vermont Academy

 Best Western Springfield Hotel

-- Request rollaway beds to keep the whole family together comfortably
+- Request adjoining rooms to keep extended family close together

 The Hartness House